 - Multi-site issues

-So from these critical factors, we can find that a successful implementation of the ERP system is not only set up a technology support of the information system, but also change the way of management.
-Successful ERP implementation requires the organization engage in excellent project management.
-This includes a clear definition of objectives, development of both a work plan and a resource plan, and careful tracking of project progress.
+So from these critical factors, we can find that a successful implementation of the ERP system is not only set up technology support of the information system but also change the way of management.
+Successful ERP implementation requires the organization to engage in excellent project management.
+This includes a clear definition of objectives, the development of both a work plan and a resource plan, and careful tracking of project progress.
 And the project plan should establish aggressive, but achievable, schedules that instill and maintain a sense of urgency.
 A clear definition of project objectives and a clear plan will help the organization avoid the all-too-common ‘‘scope creep’’ which can strain.
 From this part, we can find that the ERP system is an information system.
-It is in charge of the collection, storage and supply of the information.
-But the critical factor of the successful is not how to build the information system but how to use the information that we get from the information system.
+It is in charge of the collection, storage, and supply of information.
+But the critical factor of success is not how to build the information system but how to use the information that we get from the information system.

-How to choose an ERP system which is adopted to the company is very difficult and there are no fix standard criteria available to decide.
+How to choose an ERP system that is adapted to the company is very difficult and there are no fix standard criteria available to decide.
 The key steps to choose the ERP system from available choices: